lake-wg/edhoc/draft-ietf-lake-edhoc.md

 # Use with OSCORE and Transfer over CoAP {#transfer}

-This sppendix describes how to select EDHOC connection identifiers and derive an OSCORE security context when OSCORE is used with EDHOC, and how to transfer EDHOC messages over CoAP.
+This appendix describes how to select EDHOC connection identifiers and derive an OSCORE security context when OSCORE is used with EDHOC, and how to transfer EDHOC messages over CoAP.

 ## Selecting EDHOC Connection Identifier {#edhoc-to-oscore}